ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 * bedpe files for our purposes are designed to capture chr, start, stop, name and all the additional information which appears in NR SV files by placing it in
 the optional fields starting at field 11
-* (However, bedpe files are normally intended for disjointed genomic sequences)
+* (However, bedpe files are normally intended for disjointed genomic sequences.)

 # Methods include e.g.: